PhD in Netherland for International Students

 - Master’s Degree: A valid master’s degree is required for PhD admission in the Netherlands.

 - Language requirements: Most Dutch PhD programs are in English.
 Non-native English speakers are required to pass English proficiency examinations.
-Test Score Requirement like TOEFL or IELTS.
+Test Score Requirement, like TOEFL or IELTS.

 - Curriculum Vitae (CV): A detailed CV outlining your academic background, research experience, and any publications (if applicable).